yqliu617/yqliu617.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am a postdoc in [Center for Complex Geometry](https://ccg.ibs.re.kr/) @ IBS in Daejeon.
+I am a postdoc at the [Center for Complex Geometry](https://ccg.ibs.re.kr/) @ IBS in Daejeon.

-I am interested in problems about Fano varieties, moduli spaces, and quasi-homogeneous spaces.
+I am interested in problems related to Fano varieties, moduli spaces, and group actions.

+You can contact me via email at yqliu@ibs.re.kr or liuyingqi@amss.ac.cn.

 <br>
 <p><b><font size="4"><font style="font-family: Gill Sans">Articles</font></font></b></p>